 That could be a big savings.
 Lighting is often the largest portion of a city’s electricity costs, and according to the state Public Service Commission, Beacon’s 1,500 streetlights account for about 40 percent of its annual electricity bill.

 “Where that will translate to residents will be in their taxes,” said City Administrator Anthony Ruggiero.
 “Residents won’t see it on their utility bills, but the savings will be in our energy costs, and we can pass that on.”

 After BQ Energy was awarded the project, called Sunlight Beacon, it took the company about a year to construct the facility.
 It took another year for the state Public Service Commission, which regulates utilities, to approve the request by the company and Beacon to use the credits toward the cost of streetlights.

 The project is the first of its kind in Dutchess County.
 In 2014, BQ Energy, which has constructed similar facilities throughout the Northeast and as far away as the Netherlands, built a solar farm at a former landfill in Patterson.
 Its credits are sold to the private Trinity-Pawling School.

 Curran says former landfills are ideal for solar farms because they are difficult to adapt to other uses.
 At the Beacon site, dozens of pipes still protrude from the ground in and around the solar array to release methane created by rotting garbage below the surface.

 “It’s not exactly a tourist area,” he quipped.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.